SheCodesAus/she-codes-crowdfunding-api-project-ReaNtumba/MVP.md

 ![img](images/Yellow%20and%20Blue%20Beach%20Resort%20Logo.png)

 ## Purpose

-Where newlyweds graciously ask their friends and family to assist in saving for a trip to the their dream destination.
+A crowdfunding site where newlyweds graciously ask their friends, family and generous pledgers to assist in saving for a honeymoon to the their dream destination.

 ## Key Features